drawfind/visuomotor_mismatch/README.md

 ```bash
 python mismatch_response_simulation1.py
 ```
 Close a figure to see the next figure.
-This code produces three figures.
+This code produces five figures.

 To run the code for the supplementary information, use the following command:
 ```bash